ghga-de/epic-docs/75-eurasian-blackbird/technical_specification.md

 If all Kafka events have a standard UUID header, stored and revived like the correlation ID, then deduplication becomes significantly easier.
 Services can store the IDs and perform an idempotence check atomically via `.insert()`.
-If events are replayed or republished,

 In the case that an inbound event's ID collides with that of another event in a deduplication store, the event will go to the DLQ and we can just give it another ID.